bnnyng/garden/content/literature-notes/embodied-situated-and-grounded-intelligence.md

 - **Affordance** = a resource or support that the environment offers to an individual agent
 - **Self-generated learning** = [[Self-generated learning happens when learners shape the data they learn from]]
 - **Symbol grounding problem** = [[The symbol grounding problem asks how the brain connects mental representations to the external world]]
+- **Foundation model** = a deep neural network pretrained on large datasets, then adapted to specific tasks.

 ---
 # Notes